FRC-7850/L2-Requirements/README.md

 2. Grab kernels from the snack bar
-   Grab a tennis ball
+   -Grab a tennis ball
-   Transport tennis ball into hopper on robot be able to pick up a group of 4 at one time
+   -Transport tennis ball into hopper on robot
+   -be able to pick up a group of 4 at one time

 4. drive over a 2 inch barrier
   Design chassis with wheels capable of climbing over barrier